TalTech-HPC-Centre/user-guides-source/docs/chemistry/nwchem.md

 ### Restarting a failed/interrupted calculation

-NWChem does not give message about normal ternination.
+NWChem does not give message about normal termination.
 If calculation terminated normally, otput will have this end:

                                       AUTHORS
                                       -------